 7. M.Phil.
 Certification

 · Once students have 1) completed all required coursework, 2) passed the department exam, the specialization exam, and the proposal hearing, 3) passed the foreign language examinations, 4) received IRB approval for the dissertation research, and 5) submitted the approved program plan, students are eligible for M.Phil certification.
-This process must be completed through the ICE program office with the assistance of the ICE program assistant.
+This process must be completed through the International and Comparative Education program office with the assistance of the International and Comparative Education program assistant.

 8. Fieldwork Outside of the United States